gnolang/gno/docs/REVELATIONS.md

 If you don't Gno, now you Gno.

 ## NOTES

+\* sometimes too much truth can temporarily occlude other truths.
+\*\* who mocks us to confuse us -- vav vav vav -- by proxy social-engineering and subtle suggestions from peers, aka mind-control.
+\*\*\* see bill S66+S67 proposed by senator Feinstein in context.

 Run simulators yourself and compare with dates across the previous and future thousands of years, and find the best match.
 Remove cloth of the sun to reveal